DataBiosphere/toil/docs/running/debugging.rst

 Introspecting the Jobstore
 --------------------------

+Note: Currently these features are only implemented for use locally (single machine) with the fileJobStore.

 To view what files currently reside in the jobstore, run the following command::

     $ toil-debug file:path-to-jobstore-directory --listFilesInJobStore